pdbayes/Logic-Circuit-Simulator/README.md

  * Interface is drawn differently, all with canvas calls and no external images
  * Screen is only refreshed when needed and not 60 times per second no matter what
  * Clocks can be paused
- * Components have been added: bit display, segment display, nibble display, half adder, etc.
+ * Components have been added: bit display, segment display, nibble display, half adder, muxes, etc.
  * Mouseovers have been added
  * Components can be edited to be faulty, for educational exercises
  * Editor can be in several modes with different capabilities